 Every organisation should at least investigate how AI could transform their business. it helps organisations in delivering business goals more efficiently, reducing operational costs and improve customer experience.
 The exploitation of AI leads to the next phase of automation, which will ultimately place organisations at a competitive advantage.

-By the end of this lecture member would have gained an insight into:
+By the end of this lecture member would have gained:

 - A high-level understanding of some of the myths around AI

 - A high-level understanding of the challenges of applying AI to Big Data